 After breakfast drive to Alta for your flight to Oslo.
 The afternoon is at leisure with dinner and overnight at the SAS Radisson Hotel.

 Depart on your independent homeward flight, arriving in the USA the same day.

-All accommodations; all group meals; group transfers; guided excursions as stated in the itinerary; entrance fees for parks, reserves, etc.; all gratuities; emergency medical coverage (maximum benefit per paying passenger of $50,000)*; evacuation coverage (maximum benefit per paying passenger of $75,000)*.
+All accommodations; all group meals including selected beverages with lunch and dinner; group transfers; guided excursions as stated in the itinerary; entrance fees for parks, reserves, etc.; all gratuities; emergency medical coverage (maximum benefit per paying passenger of $50,000)*; evacuation coverage (maximum benefit per paying passenger of $75,000)*.